 - Preferred provider organizations: The preferred provider organization (PPO) is a hybrid of fee-for-service and an HMO.
 Like an HMO, there are only a certain number of doctors and hospitals your child can use to get the most coverage.
 When your child uses those doctors (sometimes called preferred or network providers), most of the medical bills are covered.
 When you don’t use these providers, the PPO makes you pay more of the bill out of your own pocket.
 So you pay more to choose providers that aren’t in the network.

-Getting the most from your managed care plan: Sometimes you must go out of network for your child’s care.
+Getting the most from your managed care plan: Sometimes you have to go out of network for your child’s care.
 You may be able to reduce your costs if you discuss and negotiate costs up front with doctors, clinics, and hospitals when surgery, procedures, or other treatments are planned.
 You can start with the billing department to find out the usual costs of the treatment your child needs.
 You may want to contact your insurer to find out what the company will pay and how much you’ll have to pay.
 You can use this information to find out if the medical facility or clinic will be willing to accept the amount paid by insurance as full payment.
 If not, ask if they’re willing to discount the portion you have to pay.

 Fee-for-service plans are the least restrictive plans that offer the most choice in medical providers.
 They are also called indemnity or traditional health plans.
 If you have this type of health insurance, you can choose any doctor who accepts your particular health insurance plan, change doctors any time, and go to any hospital anywhere in the United States.